eclipsesource/org.eclipse.papyrus-informationmodeling/README.md

 ## Code repository ##

-The repository is hosted [Eclipse](http://git.eclipse.org/c/papyrus/org.eclipse.papyrus-informationmodeling.git).
+The repository is hosted at [Eclipse](http://git.eclipse.org/c/papyrus/org.eclipse.papyrus-informationmodeling.git).
 In addition, there is a clone on [Github](https://github.com/eclipsesource/org.eclipse.papyrus-informationmodeling).

 This repository is organized around the logical software components: